ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 never jump unless absolutely necessary you can react and do a counter when he does meaty garuda usually you cannot go under mega fisto with 2HS

+# Slayer
+his super 2 is a grab so uhhh jump?
+IDK.

 markdown cheatsheet: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
 no boilerplate beautiful markdown to steal: